Travel with Purpose

 What connects these collaborations is a shared belief in teamwork, trust and learning across cultures.

-👉🏽 Curious how this shows up in daily practice?
+👉 Curious how this comes to life in daily practice?
 Feel free to reach out.

 Sustainability in Action

-At Home of Friends, sustainability is part of how we live and work - shaped by small, ongoing choices rather than big claims.
+At Home of Friends, sustainability is part of how we live and work - defined by small, ongoing choices rather than big claims.

 ☀️ Solar energy

-We use solar power for lighting and hot showers in our rooms and restaurant — a reliable solution in a region where electricity is not always guaranteed.
+We use solar power for lighting and hot showers in our rooms and restaurant, a practical solution in a region where electricity is not always guaranteed.
 Step by step, we’re expanding our system with the aim of becoming fully solar-powered.

 💧 Rainwater harvesting